Animals (American TV series)

-Animals is an American adult animated comedy television series created by Phil Matarese and Mike Luciano.
+Animals (stylised Animals.) is an American adult animated comedy television series created by Phil Matarese and Mike Luciano.
 The first two episodes were independently produced and presented at the Sundance Film Festival in January 2015.
 In May 2015, HBO picked the series up with a two-season order, which premiered on February 5, 2016.
 The series was renewed for a third season on May 19, 2017.
 Season 3 premiered on August 3, 2018.
 In October 2018, it was announced that HBO had canceled the series.

 Plot

 Each episode features a different cast of special guests, along with creators Matarese and Luciano playing various animals.
 The show features retroscripting and improvised dialogue based on plot outlines.
-Each season also has a story arc featuring humans in live-action sequences, such as a corrupt mayor and the events leading to his reelection in season one.
+Each season also has a story arc featuring humans in live-action sequences (except the first season which is all animated), such as a corrupt mayor and the events leading to his reelection in season one.

 In season two, the human story arc concerns a reporter investigating a virus outbreak created by mad scientist Dr. Labcoat, who is forced to release a gas that dissolves all human life in New York.

 In season three, which takes place three years after the dubbed "Green Day" incident, the animals of New York have formed their own governments while they are being observed by two soldiers who are losing their grip on reality.